Diocese of Naha

+Cathedral of the Immaculate Heart of Mary (Kainan Church).

 The Diocese of Naha (Dioecesis Nahana, カトリック那覇教区) is a Latin Catholic diocese of the Catholic Church in the ecclesiastical province of the Metropolitan Nagasaki, in southern Japan.

 Its cathedral episcopal see is the Cathedral of the Immaculate Heart of Mary (Kainan Church), located in the city of Naha (on and administrative capital of Okinawa).